BirenderPanwar/tsai_eva4p2/session2/README.md

 <p align="center"><img style="max-width:800px" src="doc_images/ds_count_duplicates_within_class.png"></p>

 ### Handling of Duplicate Images Across Classes
-Few images are found to be present in multiple classes
+It is also observed that same images are found to be present in multiple classes

 Total of 104 duplicate images are found across classes in the dataset.
 These duplicate images are deleted from the dataset